Killed Until Dead: Reception

-The game was well-received, garnering positive to moderate reviews.
+The game was well-received, garnering positive to average reviews.

 Crash magazine deemed Killed Until Dead both involved and highly entertaining.
 Aktueller Software Markt gave the game a score of 9.6 out of 12, while Happy Computer offered a rating of 76%.

 Computer and Video Games praised the humorous cartoon animations and frequent sound effects.
 Comparing Killed Until Dead to Clue, Compute!'s Gazette liked the game's user interface, note system, and humor, concluding that it "fits in very well with Accolade's impressive line of 64 software".
 Roy Wagner reviewed the game for Computer Gaming World, and stated that "The game is great family or group entertainment.
 The graphics and animation are tremendous; the presentation is very much like a movie; and the humor in the game is outstandingly funny.
 All puns are very much intended."